nim-lang/nimble/readme.markdown

   root dir of the package.
 * ``bin`` - A list of files which should be built separated by commas with no file extension required.
-This option turns your package into a *binary package*, nimble will build the files specified and install them appropriately.
+This option turns your package into a *binary package*, Nimble will build the files specified and install them appropriately.
 * ``backend`` - Specifies the backend which will be used to build the files listed in ``bin``.
 Possible values include: ``c``, ``cc``, ``cpp``, ``objc``, ``js``.